 For professionals who manage and influence how products are packaged, the current emphasis is knowing not only the packaging materials options available to them, but how best to use them together.

-The segments that make up this mammoth $119 billion end of the $125 billion packaging business are materials, containers, and services.
+The segments that make up this mammoth $119 billion end of the $125 billion packaging industry are materials, containers, and services.
 These segments are the targets of Packaging Summit 2006, an ambitious, multifaceted exposition and conference.
 It is designed to expand on the success of Packaging Services Expo (PSE) 2005, which launched to solid reviews in May.

 Packaging Summit 2006 will be May 16-18, 2006, at the Donald E. Stephens Convention Center in Rosemont, IL.
 The event has the support of many packaging associations, and it will include three major components, each operating independently in three different halls under the same roof: